 - 88 Broadway/ 735 Davis

 - 21 units for middle income residents

-- Please see project update on page 24
+- Please see project update on page 25

 - 43rd and Irving

 - 82 units for middle income SFUSD teachers

 - MOHCD and SFUSD issued a Request for Development Proposals for educator rental housing on 1360 43rd (Francis Scott Key Annex) on October 3, 2017.
 At the recommendation of a selection panel, MOHCD awarded development rights to MidPen Housing in April 2018.
-MOHCD expects to issue up to \$3MM in predevelopment funding to MidPen in 2018.
+MOHCD encumbered \$3M in predevelopment funding to MidPen in 2018 and expects to disburse it in 2019.
 Construction completion is expected by 2022.